-There is abundance of published information on this topic.
-I would like to cover here couple important highlights regarding supplementation.
+There is an abundance of published information on this topic.
+I would like to cover here a couple of important highlights regarding supplementation.

 It is important to augment nutrient deficiencies as they lead to chronic diseases or limit response to therapy.
 For example:

-– Vitamin D deficiency has been shown to impact insulin sensitivity and immune system, which increases risk for developing type 2 diabetes and autoimmune conditions.
+– Vitamin D deficiency has been shown to impact insulin sensitivity and the immune system, which increases the risk for developing type 2 diabetes and autoimmune conditions.

 – Sugar cravings are often caused by deficiencies in magnesium or zinc.

 To maintain good health it is worth considering long term supplementation of: